-Just like any insurance policy, an umbrella insurance policy doesn't cover everything.
-Here's two examples of exclusions that may be unfamiliar to you.
+Just like any insurance policy, an Ohio umbrella insurance policy doesn't cover everything.
+Here's two exclusions that may be unfamiliar to you, but you should know about.
+If you're interested in discussing umbrella insurance, please call or request your quote now.

 Personal Umbrella Insurance does NOT cover punitive damages